Bloodstrike (band): History

 On September 25, 2015, Bloodstrike released their debut album In Death We Rot on Redefining Darkness Records.
 The album was recorded, once again, at Firestorm Studios and was mixed by Patrick Bruss of Crypticus and mastered by Ken Sorceron of Abigail Williams This album was met with positive criticism and comparisons to bands like Entombed, Grave, and Bolt Thrower and the band embarked on a supporting US tour in 2016.
 The track "Abomination" was featured on the 2016 Transcending Records compilation Music From A Desolate World.

 Almost immediately after the release their first album, Bloodstrike began working on their follow-up, Execution of Violence.
 The sophomore album was released on October 13, 2017, on Redefining Darkness Records in the USA and Canada and on Dutch label Raw Skull Recordz in Europe.
 It was recorded at Firestorm Studios and was mixed by John Bart Van Der Wal and mastered by Dan Swanö of Bloodbath, Edge of Sanity, and Nightingale fame.
 It has also been met with positive reviews, and coverage in nationally recognized metal publications.
 Immediately after the release of the album, Bloodstrike began a round of US touring for the album with Brazilian band Forceps, including an appearance at the inaugural Denver Death Fest.

+On October 4, 2025, Bloodstrike released a three track EP entitled Weapons of Steel, featuring a cover of Slayer's "Mandatory Suicide" as well as two original songs, for the 10th anniversary of their 2015 debut album In Death We Rot.
+This was the first release without original members Wisniewski and Piker, with Alexis handling all guitars and Patrick Russell taking bass duties.
+The EP also features guest vocalists Rob Seeley, Nadine Lisica, and "D."